 Meanwhile, in another large pot she made a roux (white creamy sauce) and cooked it gently until it turned light brown.
 She poured in the strained lobster liquid and stirred until it came to a gentle simmer.
 Ten minutes later came time to check for taste and consistency.
 Since it was a bit too liquid, she added a couple of tablespoonfuls of cornstarch (previously dissolved in some cold liquid) and allowed the bisque to simmer some more to cook the starch.
 Then she splashed in some white wine, sherry, and cognac.
 Last, she added enough heavy cream to make a nice consistency.
 No more cooking after that, lest the delicate flavor disappear.

 You could also make this soup with shrimp shells.
-It is really a soup fit for royalty and freezes easily, so you can pull it out for your honored guests any time!
+It is really a soup fit for royalty and freezes easily, so you can pull out this lobster bisque for your honored guests any time!